Germany vacation rentals

 With the weather at its finest and festivals galore, summer is the perfect time to stay in one of Germany’s vacation rentals.
 Travelers take advantage of the long sunny days to hike and swim amid the glorious landscape and linger in the country’s iconic beer gardens.
 From December through early January, Germany transforms into a winter wonderland with famed Christmas markets lighting up nearly every city and village, set against a backdrop of pristine snow.
 This is also a great time to visit for winter sports enthusiasts — especially if skiing in Alp towns like Oberstdorf is on your bucket list.
 Although summer is considered peak travel season, fall and winter are also popular times to visit.
 For smaller crowds, visit during spring and autumn, when you’ll find festivals and wine harvest taking place in smaller towns and villages.

-What are the top things to do in Germany?
+Top things to do in Germany

 Bavaria’s countryside boasts a trove of natural wonders.
 Bavarian Forest National Park, the country’s first national park, is home to 14,000 wildlife species, including the endangered lynx, Ural owl, and capercaillie.
 The shorelines of Lake Constance’s sparkling cyan waters touch Germany, Austria, and Switzerland, making the lake a hotspot for swimmers and sailors from all three countries.
 The setting for all this: The Bavarian Alps and Danube plains, which are dotted with storybook castles fit for a fairytale.